 Blister prevention tips

-- Talcum powder and petroleum jelly (Amazon links) are two age-old products that have been used for years in an effort to prevent blisters, and having used talcum powder (whenever I can be bothered to find the bottle) I can confirm it definitely helps.
-I refuse to smear Vaseline on my feet, but by all accounts it works wonders as well.
+3: As far as anti-blister cream for feet (and anti-blister powder) goes, Talcum powder and petroleum jelly (Amazon links) are two age-old products that have been used for years.
+Having used talcum powder (whenever I can be bothered to find the bottle) I can confirm it definitely helps.

-- If you feel localized heat in your foot when walking it’s usually the first indication that you’re about to get a blister.
-If you feel this hot sensation in your feet don’t just power on through the pain but instead stop, apply a plaster, adjust your socks and laces, and if your socks are sweaty, change them out for a fresh pair.
+When you feel this hot sensation don’t just power on through the pain but instead stop, apply a plaster, adjust your socks and laces, and if your socks are sweaty make sure you change them out for a fresh pair.

-- If you have calluses from lots of walking don’t be tempted to pumice them off.
-They may be unsightly but this hardened skin is your body’s natural way of dealing with skin abrasions, and best of all they’re an anti-blister product that’s completely free.
+6: If you have calluses from lots of walking don’t be tempted to pumice them off.
+They may be unsightly but the hardened skin is your body’s natural way of dealing with skin abrasions, and best of all they’re an anti-blister product that’s completely free.